“This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.”

 God is more than a light or even the light; however, one of His attributes is light.
 He is light.
 This is one of His essential conditions.
 He subsists in inscrutable, incomparable, exquisite light.
 He cannot tolerate sin to any degree.
 That is why there is no hope within us to measure up to the character of God (Ro 3:10,23).

 There is no shadow of turning in God.
 There is no shade, much less any darkness.
 He is so infinitely holy that He is mutually exclusive from sin.
 God, in essence, has certain characteristics.
 God is righteous and just both in Himself and in His expression to others.

 God is immutable; He cannot change His attitude toward Himself, and He cannot change His attitude toward others.
 We change our attitudes constantly toward God, but He can never change His character or attitudes toward us.
 We can count on what He promises us.
 He is always faithful to Himself and us.
 His promises last for time and eternity.
 God is perfectly stable; we can always count on Him.

 2 Ti 2:13, “If we are faithless,

 He cannot deny Himself.”

 God cannot deny Himself or His word.
 He can never go back on His word because He is immutable.
-Human character is unstable but God is always stable.
+Human character is unstable, but God is always stable.
 God knows each of our unfaithful acts toward Him.
-He does not treat us on the basis of how we treat Him; He always treats us on the basis or His own character.
+He does not treat us based on how we treat Him; He always treats us on the basis of His own character.